 Despite its ongoing commitment to the more-is-more ideal, Cadillac did consider building a smaller car in the early seventies.
 It was not inspired by any desire to compete with Mercedes, but by a marketing study that Bob Lund’s predecessor, George Elges, had commissioned back in 1970.
 That study found that while Cadillac buyers were generally happy with their cars, some owners, particularly older women, found Cadillacs cumbersome to maneuver and difficult to park.

 Based on that study, Elges proposed a more compact Cadillac that would offer the same plush ride and lavish appointments as the big cars in a smaller package.
 He argued that there was a strong potential market for such a car, but GM management rejected the idea, saying that it would hurt Cadillac’s image.
 The Engineering Policy Committee also made the valid point that what people ask for in marketing surveys is not necessarily what they buy.
-A decade earlier, Cadillac had responded to owner complaints that new models were too long to fit in their garages by introducing a pair of short-deck sedans, the Series 62 Town Sedan and de Ville Park Avenue; both were resounding commercial flops and Cadillac quietly discontinued them after only two years.
+A decade earlier, Cadillac had responded to owner complaints that new models were too long to fit in their garages by introducing a pair of short-deck sedans, the Series 62 Town Sedan and de Ville Park Avenue.
+Both were resounding commercial flops and Cadillac quietly discontinued them after only two years.

 The idea of a compact Cadillac was shelved, but it resurfaced again about two years later.
 According to Bob Templin, who became Cadillac’s chief engineer in January 1973, the impetus came from GM board member John Meyer, the chairman of Pittsburgh’s Mellon Bank.
 Meyer’s wife had noted that her friends at the local country club were buying compact Mercedes sedans, and she wanted to know why Cadillac didn’t offer anything that size; Meyer subsequently posed the same question to GM president Ed Cole and chairman Richard Gerstenberg.
 Author Maurice Hendry notes that George Elges had heard much the same from Cadillac dealers during a cross-country tour in the spring of 1972.

 Ed Cole told Lund and Templin to proceed with their compact project, although he was not enthusiastic.
-Cole had been chief engineer of Cadillac earlier in his career, and the idea of a Cadillac compact apparently rubbed him the wrong way; Templin thought that Cole expected the project to fall apart without coming to fruition.
+Cole had been chief engineer of Cadillac earlier in his career and the idea of a Cadillac compact apparently rubbed him the wrong way.
+Templin thought that Cole expected the project to fall apart without coming to fruition.

 THE OPEL DIPLOMAT

 The target for the smaller Cadillac was Mercedes’ new W116 S-Class, sold in America as the 450SE and 450SEL.
-The W116 was bigger than its immediate predecessors, but it was still relatively small for an American car, roughly the size of a Dodge Dart.
+The W116 was bigger than its immediate predecessors, but it was still relatively small for an American car: roughly the size of a Dodge Dart.
 Unlike many past Mercedes, it had a V8, a 276 cu. in.
 (4,520 cc) engine initially rated at a modest 190 SAE net horsepower (142 kW).
-Despite its modest size, it was quite sophisticated, with an overhead-cam engine, Bosch K-Jetronic mechanical fuel injection, four-wheel disc brakes, and independent rear suspension (semi-trailing arms, replacing the old Eingelenkpendelachse swing axles).
+Despite its modest size, it was quite sophisticated, with an overhead-cam engine, Bosch D-Jetronic fuel injection, four-wheel disc brakes, and independent rear suspension (semi-trailing arms, replacing the old Eingelenkpendelachse swing axles).
 It had a price tag to match its pedigree: $13,491 POE at introduction, enough to buy four Darts.

 When Toyota decided to take on Mercedes in the mid-eighties with the Lexus brand, the Japanese company developed a completely new platform and a new engine.
-GM had no interest in making that kind of investment in a low-volume project, particularly one that its president apparently considered a boondoggle.
+GM had no interest in making that kind of investment in a low-volume project, particularly one that its president may have considered a boondoggle.
 Bob Templin and his engineering team were forced to look for existing platforms and engines to share.

 One of the most serious early possibilities was the Opel Diplomat, the biggest model offered by GM’s German subsidiary.
 Launched in 1964 and redesigned in 1969, the Diplomat was a bold and ultimately doomed effort to take Opel into the executive class, even offering an optional V8 — a rarity in the European market.
 The Diplomat had never sold well in Europe, where it was hamstrung by its down-market badge, but a Cadillac version for the American market was an intriguing prospect.